-Whether you know it as workers’ compensation, workers’ comp, or workman’s comp (spoiler alert: they’re all the same thing), there is a lot you should be aware of before you navigate this often-confusing industry.
+Whether you know it as workers compensation, workers comp, workman’s comp, or workmen’s comp (spoiler alert: they’re all the same thing), there is a lot you should be aware of before you navigate this often-confusing industry.

 To answer the question “how does workers comp work?” you must first have some knowledge of the compensation system.

-Just as you might carry home or auto insurance, your employer carries workers’ compensation insurance.
-In the event of a workplace injury, their insurance company pays benefits to the injured party.
+Just as you might carry home or auto insurance, your employer carries workers comp insurance.
+In the event of a workplace injury, their insurance company pays benefits to the injured employee.

 How Does Workers Comp Work?